South East

 Deputy Regional SEND Lead

-Tina trained at Birmingham University and holds a Master’s Degree in Childhood Autism, and has spent all of her career working within the special education field.
+Until July 2023, Tina was the Head of an Outstanding all age special school for children and young people with complex SEND, including those with autism.
+Tina held this post for over 30 years, during which time the school expanded its roll by 90%.
+Tina trained at Birmingham University and holds a Master’s Degree in Childhood Autism and has spent her career working within special education.
 Tina was a National Leader of Education until her retirement from Headship.
-Tina continues to work as a member of the South East Regional SEND team for Whole School SEND (nasen).
-Aside from Special Educational Needs, Tina's particular interests are school improvement including ethical leadership and leadership development at all levels including governance.
-Tina firmly believes in the power of coaching as a supportive professional development tool for colleagues.
+Tina continues to work as a member of the South East Regional SEND team for Whole School SEND and undertakes a range of educational consultancy with schools and MATs; she leads on NPQs delivery, mentors for ITT with Roehampton University and is leading an Early Intervention and SEND Cluster Pilot Project in the Royal Borough of Kingston.
+Aside from Special Educational Needs, Tina’s interests are school improvement, ethical leadership and leadership development at all levels including governance.
+Tina firmly believes in the power of coaching as a professional development tool.
+Tina was awarded the OBE in 2023 for services to Special Education

 Tina Harvey OBE